Understanding Cervical Cancer -- the Basics

 - Multiple pregnancies

-There are two vaccines directed against the HPV viruses types 16 and 18, which are known to cause cervical cancer.
-They may also protect against genital warts by attacking HPV types 6 and 11.
+There are three vaccines (Cevarix, Gardasil, Gardasil-9) directed against the HPV viruses types 16 and 18, which are known to cause cervical cancer.
 They are effective in preventing infection and precancerous cells 90%-100% of the time and are indicated for girls and women aged 9-26.
-One of them, Gardasil, has also been approved for boys and men aged 9-26.
+Two of them, Gardasil and Gardasil-9, have also been approved for boys and men aged 9-26 and may also protect against genital warts by attacking HPV types 6 and 11.

 Chlamydia infection.
 Chlamydia is a common sexually transmitted infection of the reproductive tract.
 It may or may not cause symptoms.
 This infection can be detected by your doctor.
 Recent studies have found that women whose blood tests show past or current chlamydia infection are at higher risk for cervical cancer than those who test negative.